Feeding the brood mare in late gestation and early lactation

 Early lactation

 In the first month of lactation milk production gradually increases up to about 3 kg milk per 100 kg body weight of the mare.
 This means that a 500 kg mare will produce up to 15 kg milk per day.
 This will of course require extra supply of nutrients to the mare.
-Energy requirement has increased to 200% of maintenance, while requirements for protein, calcium and phosphorus has increased almost 300%.
+Energy requirement has increased to 200% of maintenance, while requirements for protein, calcium and phosphorus has increased almost 300%.sucking mare

 The mare will come into her first oestrus about 9 days after foaling, and second oestrus about 30 days after foaling.
 It is very important for mares that are going to be covered again that they are in a nutritional balance after foaling.
 It is especially important that the mare do not loose weight at this time as this can have a negative influence on fertility.